EmSanchezM/learning-remix/README.md

-# learning-remix
+# Aprendiendo REMIX JS -
-Learning the framework remix js
+Remix is a full stack web framework